microsoft/typespec/.chronus/changes/fix-include-op-template-args-2024-3-16-17-19-2.md

   - "@typespec/compiler"
 ---

-Show template arguments when hoving on an operation template
+Show template parameters when hovering on an operation template